 Moving From Reactive to Strategic: It’s Worth It

 The journey to the final level of the curve is not an easy one, but the benefits to both HR and the business are immense.
-It’s an evolution that, as Jacob Morgan, co-founder of the Future of Work Community, puts it in this article, enables HR to “[move] away from just focusing on legal documents, hiring and promotions to truly being the knowledge center for understanding how work gets done.”
+It’s an evolution that, as Jacob Morgan, co-founder of the Future of Work Community, puts it, enables HR to “[move] away from just focusing on legal documents, hiring and promotions to truly being the knowledge center for understanding how work gets done.”

 As you move through each level, build trust with leadership by showing how effective data-driven workforce decisions are.
 Executive buy-in will make the journey not only easier, but their support will be crucial to creating the data-driven culture needed in Level 3 and the strategic, fact-based mindset needed in Level 4.

-Should you need any help as you move up this curve, feel free to join our Workforce Intelligence Community on LinkedIn, and use the chart below to guide you on your journey:
+Should you need any help as you move up this curve, use the chart below to guide you on your journey: